metio/terraform-provider-k8s/docs/data-sources/jobset_x_k8s_io_job_set_v1alpha2_manifest.md

 Optional:

 - `failure_policy` (Attributes) FailurePolicy, if set, configures when to declare the JobSet asfailed.The JobSet is always declared failed if any job in the setfinished with status failed. (see [below for nested schema](#nestedatt--spec--failure_policy))
+- `managed_by` (String) ManagedBy is used to indicate the controller or entity that manages a JobSet
 - `network` (Attributes) Network defines the networking options for the jobset. (see [below for nested schema](#nestedatt--spec--network))
 - `replicated_jobs` (Attributes List) ReplicatedJobs is the group of jobs that will form the set. (see [below for nested schema](#nestedatt--spec--replicated_jobs))
 - `startup_policy` (Attributes) StartupPolicy, if set, configures in what order jobs must be started (see [below for nested schema](#nestedatt--spec--startup_policy))
 - `success_policy` (Attributes) SuccessPolicy configures when to declare the JobSet assucceeded.The JobSet is always declared succeeded if all jobs in the setfinished with status complete. (see [below for nested schema](#nestedatt--spec--success_policy))
 - `suspend` (Boolean) Suspend suspends all running child Jobs when set to true.
+- `ttl_seconds_after_finished` (Number) TTLSecondsAfterFinished limits the lifetime of a JobSet that has finishedexecution (either Complete or Failed).
+If this field is set,TTLSecondsAfterFinished after the JobSet finishes, it is eligible to beautomatically deleted.
+When the JobSet is being deleted, its lifecycleguarantees (e.g. finalizers) will be honored.
+If this field is unset,the JobSet won't be automatically deleted.
+If this field is set to zero,the JobSet becomes eligible to be deleted immediately after it finishes.

 <a id="nestedatt--spec--failure_policy"></a>
 ### Nested Schema for `spec.failure_policy`